HaochuanDeng/Light_Meter/README.md

 # Light_Meter
-diy a simple light meter for film
+DIY a simple light meter for film, with STC8 MCU and VEML7700 ALS.

+more info about this project, please visit:  https://www.cnblogs.com/DLHC-TECH/p/LIGHT_METER_T-P24.html